 Each of the connection parameters can be changed on the go with the

 Once you’re done using the remote device, execute the

 fhcli disconnect-device ID_DEVICE command to disconnect it.

-But of course, the functionality of the FlexiHub’s command line goes way beyond connecting and disconnecting some remote devices.
+But of course, the functionality of the FlexiHub’s command line for Linux USB over Ethernet functionality goes way beyond connecting and disconnecting some remote devices.
 There are also commands for sending, viewing, and accepting (or declining) invites, locking/unlocking a specific peripheral, managing device descriptions and local proxy settings, remaining your computer, force logging out another user from your account, and many more.
-Don’t hesitate to check the app’s official webpage for the complete list of commands.

 Whichever of the two interfaces you’re going to choose is totally the matter of your personal preference and the performance capabilities of your current equipment set-up.
-One way or the other, FlexiHub USB redirector never fails to deliver stable performance and risk-free maximum speed cross-platform USB-Ethernet connectivity for all devices types, brands, shapes, and forms.
+One way or the other, FlexiHub USB over Etherent Linux feature never fails to deliver stable performance and risk-free maximum speed cross-platform USB-Ethernet connectivity for all devices types, brands, shapes, and forms.